kmnhan/1KARPES_DAQ/README.md

 #### Setting up scans

 The DAQ software serves as a front-end for the SES software.
-All scans *must* be started with the `Start` button in the DAQ software, not SES.
+All scans **must** be started with the `Start` button in the DAQ software, *not* SES.
 The user will not have to interact with SES menu items directly.

 The slit indicator in the GUI determines the analyzer slit information recorded in the data file.
-Remember to set the slit indicator to the correct value when changing the analyzer slit.
+Remember to set the slit indicator to the correct value after changing the analyzer slit.

 All attributes are recorded when the scan ends.